Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 ![SOUND VOLTEX 1 cabinets]({{ "i/sdvx-booth-cabs.jpg" | relative_url }})

-For a long time I was conveiced there was no way to play those games without going to amusement centers in Japan.
+For a long time I was convinced there was no way to play those games without going to amusement centers in Japan.
 I made the conclusion that *osu!* was the best option for me, to play at home on a PC with a keyboard.